How to create a culture of learning in your business

 Make the employees responsible for deciding how they want to spend the budget, however, remind them that they are accountable for the results.
 If for example, a trainee abuses the benefit by spending it on training not related to work at all, they risk having their portion taken away.

 Even consider adding this as a benefit to your current employment package.

 5. Know your team members

 Know what motivates each person in your team and what their personal goals and interests are.
-Know their strengths and weaknesses and where they need development.
+Find out about their strengths and weaknesses and where they need development.

 Learning is most effective if it falls within the comfort zone of the student.
 If it is too easy or too difficult, the student will lose interest and effectively learn very little.
 If, however, the subject matter is just a little beyond their current skill level, learning is optimal.

 Different people also learn differently, with different styles or preferences for obtaining knowledge and skills.
-Some might prefer attending conferences, others group training classes while others might choose personal coaching sessions.
+Some might prefer attending conferences, other group training classes while others might choose personal coaching sessions.

 Empower individuals to achieve their learning goals.
 Be there for guidance and support, but allow them the freedom to choose what best suits their needs.